 Forebrain – The cerebrum

-The cerebrum is the largest part of the brain which consists of the cerebral cortex and other subcortical structures.It is made up of two cerebral hemispheres that are joined together by heavy dense bands of fiber called the corpus callosum.
+The cerebrum is the largest part of the brain which consists of the cerebral cortex and other subcortical structures.It is composed of two cerebral hemispheres that are joined together by heavy dense bands of fiber called the corpus callosum.
 It is further divided into four sections or lobes :

-- Frontal lobe: associated with planning, reasoning, parts of speech, problem-solving and movement.
+- Frontal lobe: It is associated with parts of speech, planning, reasoning, problem-solving and movement.

 - Parietal lobe: Helps in movement, the perception of stimuli and orientation.